cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ### Sub-protocols

-TODO The architecture of clients, connections, channels and packets:

 #### Setup

-In order to create the conditions for the IBC version 2 packet stream, chain `A` and chain `B` MUST execute the entire setup following this set of procedures:
+To start the secure packet stream between the chains, chain `A` and chain `B` MUST execute the entire setup following this set of procedures:

 - Application registration: during the application module setup the application callbacks MUST be registered on the local IBC router.
 - Client creation: chain `A` MUST create the `B` light client; `B` MUST create the `A` light client.